stonecoldpat/anysender-voting/README.md

 ### Registering to the any.sender service

-To register, a customer needs to deposit in Relay.sol.
+To register, the admin deposits coins on behalf of the voter in Relay.sol

-We provide a simple [deposit utility](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/anysender-utils.ts#L23) function to handle sending the required ether to the relay.sol contract:
+We provide a simple [depositFor utility](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/anysender-utils.ts#L20) function.

 ```
-onchainDeposit(toDeposit: BigNumber, wallet: Wallet)
+onchainDepositFor(toDeposit: BigNumber, adminWallet: Wallet, voterWallet: Wallet)
 ````

-By depositing in the Relay.sol contract, the any.sender service acknowledges the deposit and will associate it with the sending key. *Coming soon: A DepositFor() function, to let users deposit on behalf of others.*
+By depositing in the Relay.sol contract, the any.sender service acknowledges the deposit and associates it with the voter's wallet. *i.e. This takes advantage of the relay.depositFor() functionality.*

 (In the future; we might support deposits in ERC20 that are auto-swapped to ETH via uniswap/kyberswap.)